larsga/Duke/README.txt

 dogfood.ntriples contains data about papers presented at Semantic Web conferences, with some inadvertent duplicates.
 Running

-java no.priv.garshol.duke.Duke --testdebug --testfile=dogfood-test.txt dogfood.xml
+java no.priv.garshol.duke.Duke --testdebug --testfile=dogfood-test.txt dogfood-sparql.xml

 shows the results of running deduplication.